Sports Coach Logo Sports Coach Training Principles Fitness Components

 Create excitement through pictures.

-As well as text, gym brochures often use pictures to grab people's attention.
+In addition to text, gym brochures often use pictures to grab people's attention.
 Get creative when it comes to your photographs.
 You could use an image of someone exercising or humour with a cartoon character.

 Give them a reason to sign up right now.

-In addition to giving them an application and offering a limited-time discount, you want to make sure that members have a reason to sign up.
-An example of this could be offering them a free training session for signing up within the next month or giving them their first week of membership free.
+In addition to giving them an application and offering a limited-time discount, you want to ensure that members have a reason to sign up.
+An example of this could be offering them a free training session for signing up within the next month or giving them their first week of membership for free.
 Do not make this longer than a week.
 You do not want your potential members waiting too long to join.

 Know when to give one-on-one attention